Find Affordable College Courses

 After completing their Bachelor's Degree, anthropology graduates from Colorado State carry an average student debt load of $28,018.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $388.

-The in-demand bachelor’s degree programs at The University of Montana helped the school earn the #4 place on this year’s ranking of the most popular anthropology schools in the Rocky Mountains Region .
-UM is a fairly large public school located in the small city of Missoula.
+You’ll be in good company if you decide to attend The University of Montana.
+It ranked #4 on our 2023 Most Popular Anthropology Bachelor’s Degree Schools in the Rocky Mountains Region list.
+UM is a fairly large public school located in the city of Missoula.

 About 67% of the students majoring in anthropology at the school are women while 33% are male.